-No matter how big or nice your home may be, deciding whether or not to turn your basement into a rental space is a major decision.
+No matter how big or nice your home may be, it is safe to say that deciding whether or not to turn your basement into a rental space is a major decision.
 This is because there are often unforeseen issues and circumstances that unfold later down the line.
 So, while it can be a great idea for some, it can be an outright catastrophic choice for others.
-With that in mind, here is a list of the pros and cons of turning your basement into a rental space.
+With that in mind, here is a list of the pros and cons for turning your basement into a rental space.

 Advantages of Living in a Basement Suite

 Before we delve into basement apartment pros and cons, let’s look at the advantages of living in a basement suite:

 - Cost-Effective: One of the top benefits of living in a basement suite is that they are often very cost-effective.
 These suites are created in areas that are convenient for the landlord and often make it possible for multiple families to live in one home, so they are often far less expensive than other types of apartments.

 - Spacious: While some may fear that basement apartments are akin to a cubby hole, many of them are quite spacious.
 This is because they are most often built under single-family homes, so these lower-level apartments typically offer plenty of room.

 - More Privacy: If you can’t afford to live in a single-family unit, basement apartments may offer more privacy.
 This is because multi-family homes often have shared spaces.
 Depending on the basement apartment layout, basement apartments typically have everything you need, which can sometimes include your entrance.

 - More Renovations: Additionally, unlike other areas of the home, homeowners are often more lenient about renovations.
 Therefore, if you have interior design or home addition ideas for renovations that will make your living space more comfortable, it may be easier to get it approved.